 Pricing a home high and lowering it later to ensure you catch the highest possible price is a home selling myth.
 If you try this, your home will most likely sit on the market for being overpriced, and homes that sit too long can cause buyers to be wary of something being wrong with them.
 You’re likely to lose money compared to pricing your home correctly to start with.

 Consider the Effect Location Has on a Home Sale

 Locations in which neighbourhoods are going up or down in value will directly affect the seller's ability to sell the home and the amount of money they can realize from the sale.
 To determine what specific issues or advantages a home or condo's location may have, sellers should look for signs of positive influences, such as the building of new housing developments of similar or greater value than the home being sold, improved schools, better streets, etc. Examples of negative factors might include urban blight, increasingly commercialized areas near the home, or declining conditions of streets and schools.

 Factor Property Condition into Price and Timeline

 Sellers who expend time and money to make sure their home offers appeal to prospective buyers will enjoy a better overall selling experience.
 This means making sure that the home is well-maintained and completely prepared for viewing before it is listed for sale.
-A good way to ensure this to consider having the home pre-inspected before it is listed so that any necessary repairs, maintenance, and renovations can be addressed.
-Even though any repairs due to the inspection will need to be disclosed to prospective buyers, doing so will still help to show that the home has been responsibly cared for during the seller's ownership.
+A good way to ensure this is to consider having the home pre-inspected before it is listed so that any necessary repairs, maintenance, and renovations can be addressed.
+Even though any repairs due to the inspection will need to be included in the Seller Disclosure, but doing so will still help to show that the home has been responsibly cared for during the seller's ownership.

 Consult With Your Real Estate Professional